 Whereas Marcia stayed in Charlotte for most of her life, save for a few months here and there.
-I remember more than one conversation with Marcia suggesting that she needed to get out of town, or at least out of the parents’ house, when she was in her early twenties.
+I remember more than one conversation with Marcia suggesting that she needed to get out of town, or at least out of the parents’ house when she was in her early twenties.
 For a lot of reasons, it didn’t happen.

-When my father died in 2000, it then became practical for Mom, and Marcia and her then-preteen daughter Alex to continue to live together.
+When my father died in 2000, it then became practical for Mom, and Marcia, and her then-preteen daughter Alex to continue to live together.
 This was actually a sweetheart deal for Leslie, by then in San Diego, and me, in Albany.
 The three of them were all caring for each other.
-Leslie and/or I could visit periodically, but the day-to-day concerns of our mom was not our problem, because she was being taken care of.
+Leslie and/or I could visit periodically, but the day-to-day concerns of our mom were not our problem, because she was being taken care of.

 So, it was not until shortly before my mother died in February 2011 that I realized how difficult my mother had become.
 Mom was a genuinely sweet person – seriously, ask anyone who knew her – but she would hit and occasionally yell, not at people who were strangers, but towards her family, Marcia and Alex.
 Mom would hide the mail, which became such a problem Marcia had to get a post office box.

 Every six months, Mom would receive some cognition test.
-Her results in June or July of 2010 were within normal range, but the outcome for six months later was far less favorable.
+Her results in June or July of 2010 were within the normal range, but the outcome for six months later was far less favorable.
 Again, I wasn’t aware of this.

-At the end, Mom was clearly suffering some sort of dementia.
+In the end, Mom was clearly suffering some sort of dementia.
 Whether it was Alzheimer’s or something else I don’t know, and never will.
 And I suppose it doesn’t matter.

 What DOES matter is that it was unfortunate that the bulk of the care for her fell on one person.
 I wish I had known sooner how difficult it had become.